microsounds/microsounds.github.io/.src/notes/dotfiles.md

 * `FN_{TERM,HEADER,TEXT}_SIZE` for matching font sizes
 * `FN_EMOJI` for specifying fallback emoji glyphs
 * `FN_EMOJI_SIZE` for specifying fallback emoji glyph sizes

+## Issues with HiDPI scaling
+HiDPI display setups are currently **not** supported, 96dpi is assumed everywhere.

+HiDPI scaling brings up innumerable display issues in [every category of graphical software][dpi1] including [electron-based applications][dpi2] that require polluting scripts and dotfiles to smooth out toolkit scaling issues.
+Maintaining mixed-DPI multi-monitor setups in X11 is [even more painful][dpi3].

+Or to put it another way, crisp terminal fonts are not worth peppering my scripts with toolkit-specific global variables and conditional logic just for HiDPI scaling.
+See [`~/.local/include/theme.h`]({GIT_REMOTE}/atelier/blob/master/.local/include/theme.h) for more info.

+[dpi1]: https://wiki.archlinux.org/title/HiDPI "A laundry list of hacks to have consistent-looking fonts everywhere under HiDPI"
+[dpi2]: https://blog.yossarian.net/2020/12/24/A-few-HiDPI-tricks-for-Linux "The real HiDPI experience on GNU/Linux"
+[dpi3]: http://wok.oblomov.eu/tecnologia/mixed-dpi-x11/#mixeddpiinx11 "Workarounds for mixed DPI multi-monitor setups in X11"

 # Non-standard commands
 Several commands are extended to include impure functions, such as purposefully mangling config files, and have the following precedence when multiple versions exist: